ryanjpwatts/esp-analysis/README.md

     }
 }
 ```
-This simple solution has a dedicated server running and 2 clients connected to it, making use of Mirror Networkings interest management solution and physics-based culling by sending out 3 Linecasts from one client to another, one on the left-side, one on the middle, one on the right-side.
-Simply if all three rays hit an object with a blockable layer mask then the server will simply not send positional data to the client.
-As can be observed by the video when you are very close to corner edges the ESP will still sometimes work so of course my solution still needs some fine tuning :p
+This simple solution has a dedicated server running and 2 clients connected to it, making use of Mirror Networkings interest management solution and physics-based culling by sending out 5 Linecasts from one clients camera position to another, covering all angles that the player should be able to see from (straight, left, right, above, below).
+Once one of the rays successfully hit the client without an object marked with a block layer mask in the way then it will return and the server will proceed with sending the packets to the client.

-The two major drawback of this solution is functionality and efficiency.
-Anti-cheating measures should never affect legitimate players experiences and if this solution fails causing one player to see another player and the other cannot or two players are unable to see each other you may have some very unhappy players.
+The two major drawbacks of this solution is functionality and efficiency.

+Anti-cheating measures should never affect legitimate players experiences and if this solution fails for instance, causing one player to see another player and the other cannot or two players are unable to see each other you may have some very unhappy players, and this would be unacceptable in any competitive gaming scenario.
+Additionally, in my example above I am running the server and both clients locally so I do not have to worry about latency, the solution may look a bit less fluid in a situation where you have a player at 100ms and another at 10ms.
+This could be solved with a bit of leniency i.e. ensuring packets are sent just before they turn a corner but of course that may compromise the effectiveness of our method.

-With this in mind, we would want our solution to be as accurate as possible and as a result it may be slightly more computationally expensive than 3 simple Unity linecasts and when we need to factor in that the server will be running these checks every frame with each clients position being validated against every other clients position (presumably after some range checks and other game-specific validation), we are creating an exponential time complexity problem.
+With this in mind, we would want our solution to be as accurate as possible and as a result it may be slightly more computationally expensive than a few simple Unity Linecasts.
+When we need to factor in that the server will be running these checks every frame with each clients position being validated against every other clients position, we are potentially creating an exponential time complexity problem.
+Despite this there are a few things to consider to further minimize the performance impact, these may include:
+- Ensuring the logic to validate line of sight is not running unnecesary additional checks if line of sight has been established, like I have done in the example above.
+- Applying game-specific logic to minimize server calculations (i.e. we can send packets containing data about teammates without major cheating concerns, regardless of line of sight).
+- Disabling the feature in high player density areas.
+While this obviously works against what we are trying to solve, a computationally expensive operation could be exploited by bad actors to lag servers.
+- Not running these checks every frame on the server.
+In a more casual gaming setting this may be an acceptable compromise and would be a huge boost in performance.
+- Adding an additional fov/angle check prior to calculating line of sight.
+This would prevent unnecessary checks for players not facing one another and also severely impact the effectiveness of fov cheats for games.

 Functionality and efficiency aside, this of course is no silver bullet to ESPs, another component related to certain objects is audio.
-For example, should a player fire a weapon behind a wall there will be a position stored in memory for the source of the audio which could be used to create a form of ESP, but of course this is substantially less beneficial than what they are currently capable of.
+For example, should a player fire a weapon behind a wall or walk/run there will be a position stored in memory for the source of the audio which could be used to create a form of ESP, but this is substantially less beneficial than what they are currently capable of and should not be a reason to not pursue this as a method to combat ESPs.

 # Closing thoughts
 After spending an afternoon and evening thinking about and implementing this solution it is very interesting that games with few players in a single server instance are not all successfully expirementing and releasing similar solutions as this would not only prevent ESPs but also prevent certain types of aimbots as well (more specifically the ones associated with "rage hacking" that shoot players through walls).

-While researching this topic I watched videos of players using ESP hacks on CS2 and Valorant as I expected these two games to be the perfect candidates to put this into practice.
-And as I expected, it would appear Valorant may use something similar as I did frequently observe ESPs having players popping in and out with the occassional teleporting so it is good to know that some developers are at least considering being more restrictive with the packets they send to clients about object positions.
+While researching this topic I watched gameplay of players using ESP hacks on CS2 and Valorant as I expected these two games to be the perfect candidates to put this into practice.
+And as I expected, it would appear Valorant may use something similar as I did frequently observe ESPs having players popping in and out with the occassional teleporting.
+Strangely CS2 does not seem to implement anything resembling what I have showcased but it is good to know that some developers are at least considering being more restrictive with the packets they send to clients about object positions.

+If you are aware of any games actively using similar methods to prevent ESP cheating I would be very interested to hear about it and please do [DM me on Twitter](https://twitter.com/ryan_jpw).

 # Resources / Credits